asheeshtripathi/OpenSAS/README.md

-# Spectrum Access System (SAS)
+# Open Source Spectrum Access System (SAS)
 ## What is this?
-This is the code for the Virginia Tech Open Source SAS and Virginia Tech CORNET client.
+This is the code for the Virginia Tech Open Source SAS (VT OpenSAS) and VT SAS client.
 The role of the SAS is to allow for remote and autonomous operation of the USRPs in Kelly Hall.
 The SAS is to adhere to WinnForum and FCC regulations on SAS operations.

+## Getting started
+Please refer to https://github.com/CCI-NextG-Testbed/OpenSASDocker for the dockerfile to create a image for this repository.
+The dockerfile also clones the
+OpenSAS-dashboard repo and runs it.

+The dockerfile is the easiest way to get started.

 ## File Structure
 ### Core